 In February 2005, the first AEIOU centre was opened in Moorooka, Queensland.
 The centre was dedicated solely to an intensive early intervention learning program for children with an autism diagnosis.

-Today, AEIOU operates from eight locations across Queensland and one in South Australia.
+Today, AEIOU operates from ten locations across Queensland, South Australia and the ACT.
 It is managed by a Board of Directors and the program is delivered by a transdisciplinary team.

-Andrew is now 15, and James and Louise Morton continue to advocate for change and better access to evidence-based early intervention.
-James Morton is the Chairman of AEIOU Foundation, and Louise Morton chairs the Lynn Wright Memorial Fund, which was established to provide financial assistance to families who may otherwise be unable to attend AEIOU Foundation’s program.
+Andrew is now in his late teens, and James and Louise Morton continue to advocate for change and better access to evidence-based early intervention.
+James Morton is an AEIOU Foundation Board Director, and Louise Morton chairs the Lynn Wright Memorial Fund, which was established to provide financial assistance to families who may otherwise be unable to attend AEIOU Foundation’s service.

 - Our Story

 - Our Vision, Purpose & Values